elemenohq/docs/source/index.html.md

 ### Filtering Groups

 Filtering within a group, either non-repeatable or repeatable, is not implemented.
-Currently, there are no plans to implement this feature.
-Please contact us if you feel you have a use-case where this is essential.

 ## Errors